jmaldon1/StyleGAN-Landscape-latent-space-walk-example/README.md

 # StyleGAN landscapes using Runway ML

-Using the file `stylegan_landscaped_runway.ipynb` we are able to generate landscapes and nicely transition between different ones using the Runway ML API.
+Using the file `stylegan_landscaped_runway.ipynb` we are able to generate landscapes and nicely transition between them using the Runway ML API.